Amazon reconsiders New York headquarters over local opposition: Washington Post

 The retailing giant had not yet purchased or leased any land for the project there, which would make it easy to leave, the unnamed individuals told the Post, which is owned by Amazon’s Chief Executive Jeff Bezos.

+Amazon executives have had internal discussions recently to reassess the situation in New York and explore alternatives, the Post reported.

 Amazon did not immediately reply to a request for comment.
+Its shares fell around 2.4 percent on Friday.

 Amazon said in November it would branch out from its home base in Seattle with plans to create more than 25,000 jobs in both New York City and an area just outside Washington, D.C.